Mehdi Loune

-Mehdi Loune (مهدي لون; born 14 May 2004) is a footballer who plays as a midfielder for Eintracht Frankfurt II.
-Born in Germany, he is a Morocco youth international.
+Mehdi Loune (مهدي لون; born 14 May 2004) is a footballer who plays as a midfielder for club Alemannia Aachen.
+Born in Germany, he represented both Morocco and Germany on youth international levels.

 Early life

 Loune is a native of Hanau, Germany.
 He started playing football at the age of three.

 Club career

 As a youth player, Loune joined the youth academy of German side FSV Frankfurt.
 After that, he joined the under-16 team of German Bundesliga side Eintracht Frankfurt.
 He suffered a torn cruciate ligament while playing for the club in 2023 and 2024.

 International career

 Loune represented Morocco and Germany internationally at youth level.
 He played for the Morocco national under-20 football team at the 2021 Arab Cup U-20.
 Previously, he captained Germany internationally at youth level.

 Style of play

 Loune mainly operates as a midfielder.
 He is known for his technical ability.

 Personal life

 Loune has two brothers.
 He is the son of a football manager father.